Running a server

 The custom header allowlist enumerates headers configurable via the _headers file.
 The following headers are considered so critical that they cannot be included in this allowlist: Accept-Ranges, Age, Allow, Alt-Svc, Connection, Content-Encoding, Content-Length, Content-Range, Date, Location, Server, Trailer, Transfer-Encoding, Upgrade.
 The allowlist applies both when a site is updated (where a header not in the allowlist causes a diagnostic to be produced and then gets discarded) and when a page is served (where using a header not in the allowlist causes the page load to fail with a 500 Internal Server Error).

 The repository URL prefix allowlist restricts the set of repositories from which sites may be uploaded.
-Since it is not possible to determine what repository (if any) an archive was built from, archive uploads are prohibited, except for wildcard domains with forge authorization.
+Since it is not possible to determine what repository (if any) an archive was built from, archive uploads are prohibited, except for wildcard domains with forge authorization and domains with forge DNS allowlist authorization configured.

 The forbidden domain list defines domains to which a site may not be uploaded under any circumstances.
 This includes subdomains; the configuration below prohibits uploading sites to both internal.mygit.page and metrics.internal.mygit.page.
 Sites that have been uploaded before the option has been set will continue to be available.